Soldat (video game): Survival Mode

 All players spawn together at the beginning.
 Once players die, they must wait until the round is decided, then every player spawns again to start the next round.
 This game mode also provides a break from the normal non-stop action and more intensive battles.

 In most realistic servers, survival mode is also activated.
 These servers are referred to as Realistic-Survival (R/S) servers.
 R/S mode games usually consist of short length battles between two sides in Capture the Flag mode.

 Around the time of Soldat v1.3.1, most R/S matches developed a certain "gentlemen's rule" that a player should not capture the flag unless the opposing team is defeated.
 Because this is an unwritten rule, it is confusing to most people new to R/S servers.
 "Capping" or "Running" in an R/S server is usually considered bad etiquette, because it effectively defeats the other team without having to kill them.
 In more popular servers ran by R/S clans, capturing the flag is a legitimate tactic, as the game mode is still "Capture the Flag", not "Team Deathmatch", which only involves eradicating the enemy team.
 On the other hand, killing the other team and capping the flag in the few seconds remaining before the round ends, is called a doublecap, earns the team 2 points instead of the normal single point and is accepted in most servers, although many have implemented anti-doublecap scripts to prevent it.

 Advance Mode

 In Advance mode players start the match armed only with secondary weapons.
 Primary guns are progressively unlocked as a reward for frags.
 With its forced low-tech phase and limited weapon choices, advance mode is the often considered the most tactical Soldat mode.

 Any of these sub-game modes may be combined with the other game modes, or it can be active by itself.

 Reception

 Eurogamer's Jim Rossignol named Soldat among a top 20 list of Summer of PC freeware games in 2006.
 Thinkdigit included it July 2008 in its cover disk.

 Second release on Steam, 31 March 2020, scored a general Very Positive over 130 user reviews.
-During first hours on Steam, Soldat hit close to 400 active players at the same time.
+During its first hours on Steam, Soldat hit close to 400 active players at the same time.